erkl/jo/README.md

-**jo** provides a high-performance JSON scanner in Go.
+Package **jo** provides a simple, high-performance JSON scanner for Go.
 Why?
-Because the lowest-level JSON parsing primitive provided by the Go standard library is `json.Unmarshal`ing a byte slice into an `interface{}` value and inspecting it using runtime reflection... and then crying in the shower until the pain goes away.
+Because the lowest level parsing functionality provided by the standard library is the `encoding/json` package's `json.Unmarshal` function, which is clearly too high level for many use cases.

-##### Example
+#### Example

+Below is a function which minifies raw JSON while it's being copied.

 ```go
 func minify(dst io.Writer, src io.Reader) error {